Slow Cooker Asian Chicken

 - When the sauce is just about thickened, steam or microwave the broccoli to the level of crispness you prefer.
 (We microwaved it for just barely over a minute to keep the broccoli slightly crisp.)

-- Divide broccoli between four or six bowls and spoon some chicken and sauce over each.
+- Divide broccoli between the bowls and spoon some chicken and sauce over each.

-- Serve the Slow Cooker Asian Chicken hot, sprinkled with sesame seeds and with a sauce like Sriracha Sauce (affiliate link) to add at the table for those who’d like more heat.
+- You might serve with a sauce like Sriracha Sauce (affiliate link) to add at the table for those who’d like more heat.

 Slow Cooker Asian Chicken

 This Slow Cooker Asian Chicken is served as a bowl meal with broccoli for a dinner the whole family will love!
-And if you're careful to choose sugar-free apricot preserves and tamarind concentrate that aren't too high in carbs, this is a bowl meal with only about 15 net carbs and 53 grams of protein!
+And if you're careful to choose sugar-free apricot preserves and tamarind concentrate that aren't too high in carbs, this bowl meal isn't that much of a splurge on carbs.

 Ingredients